 Proposed methodologies are verified experimentally showing ability to distinguish lubricant with different contamination individually and in a combined form.
 Capabilities of the proposed methodologies are extended to establish the linkage between accumulated travelled distance and the change in the optical statistical properties of the lubricant.
 Also, on board analysis to detect the presence of coolant, gasoline and water (1%-5%) are performed.

 Aghayan, Hamid R., "On-Line Monitoring of Engine Health Through the Analysis of Contaminants in Engine Lubricant" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 528.